kuzudb/kuzu-docs/blog/2024-01-04-llms-graphs-part-1/index.md

    as the modeling as an ontology vs relational schema have direct translations from classes and properties to tables and columns.

 An interesting comparison.
-There is some intuition for why one would be interested in the effectiveness of query generation through an ontology because one of the well-known pre-LLM text-to-SQL papers [ATHENA](https://www.vldb.org/pvldb/vol9/p1209-saha.pdf) did something similar.
+There is some intuition for why one would be interested in the effectiveness of query generation through an ontology.
+Specifically, one of the well-known pre-LLM text-to-SQL papers [ATHENA](https://www.vldb.org/pvldb/vol9/p1209-saha.pdf) did something similar.
 Instead of SPARQL they had another query language over an ontology called Ontology Query Language, which was then mapped to SQL.
+So we can expect benefits of mapping natural language to an ontology first, where one can be explicit about class hierarchies and provide more information about metadata than standard relational modeling.

 The results are even more interesting.
 The authors categorize their 43 questions into 4 quadrants based on 2 dimensions: